rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 Yet another advantage of using the Notecard with Notehub.io is the ability to use [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/?utm_source=hackster&utm_medium=web&utm_content=globaltracker).
 These are key/value pairs of arbitrary data that allow you to manage device state remotely.

-For instance, you could set up an environment variable that specified the frequency at which you gathered sensor or location data.
+For instance, you could set up an environment variable that specifies the frequency at which it gathers sensor or location data.
 If you wanted to change that setting later, instead of recalling all of your devices and reprogramming firmware, you could set a new environment variable value in Notehub!

 ![setting up environment variables in notehub](environment-variables.png)